LewisIsWorking/PathWarsWiki/Writerside/topics/Arc-7-Junima-rescue-arc.md

 It uses illumination magic, a magic that died when the star stone damaged magic forever.
 I smell in you both the blood of the faithful, but I see...`

-Tuds looks at your moonstone arm:
+Tuds has a look at your moonstone arm:
 `A blessing of the moon, our arch enemy.
 Though I suppose this may be lost upon your unknowing mind, the war between the bear and the snake has long since faded into the mists of history...